Dirguis/ipfn/README.rst

 Iterative proportional fitting is an algorithm used is many different fields such as economics or social sciences, to alter results in such a way that aggregates along one or several dimensions match known marginals (or aggregates along these same dimensions).

+The algorithm exists in 2 versions:
+- numpy version, which the fastest by far: ipfn_np
+- pandas version, which is much slower but easier to use than the numpy version: ipfn_df

+The pandas version is suitable on only smaller problems.

 For more information and examples, please visit:
 - `wikipedia page on ipf <https://en.wikipedia.org/wiki/Iterative_proportional_fitting>`_
 - `slides explaining the methodology and links to specific examples <http://www.demog.berkeley.edu/~eddieh/IPFDescription/AKDOLWDIPFTWOD.pdf>`_